 “After years of advocacy by workers, retirees, and small business owners in Ohio, Democrats in Congress and this Administration finally saved the pensions that union workers in Massillon earned over a lifetime, with no cuts,” said Senator Brown in a press release announcing the pension relief.
 “This pension fix will help local workers and the small businesses they work with to grow and continue providing living wages and dignified work for Ohioans.”

-Funding from the legislation has already saved 156,759 pensions, with millions more eligible.
-Furthermore, along with pension restoration for retirees, pension protection funding in the American Rescue Plan will put the Sheet Metal Workers Pension Fund on the path to solvency going forward – helping to secure the future benefits of active SMART sheet metal workers.
+Funding from the legislation has already saved 550,306 pensions nationwide, with millions more eligible.
+Furthermore, along with pension restoration for retirees, pension protection funding in the American Rescue Plan will put the Ohio Sheet Metal Workers Pension Fund on the path to solvency going forward – helping to secure the future benefits of active SMART sheet metal workers.

 - TD Ohio SLD to appear before Senate at hearing today